ENGO150/ClearTemp/README.md

 - -exit = shows exit reasons
 - -language:LANG = use more languages (replace LANG with language shortcut; Available: EN, CZ)

 The args in square brackets aren't required, and you also don't need to use both of them.
 I am not responsible for any misuse.
 Use this program only with the permission of the user to whom you are deleting temporary files.
-I am developing this program on Linux (Ubuntu), but it should work perfectly on Windows, too.
+I am developing this program on Linux (Arch), but it should work perfectly on Windows, too.

 Java version of ClearTemp lasted 300ms, the new C version lasts 6ms.

-*you can download the latest release [here](https://github.com/ENGO150/ClearTemp/releases/latest).
+*clone the repository using `git clone https://github.com/ENGO150/ClearTemp.git` for latest 'release' or you can download the latest stable release [here](https://github.com/ENGO150/ClearTemp/releases/latest).